StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ### Setting up

 The first step to designing a base layer is getting a letter layout.
 There are many different options that have been created over the years, and several optimizers that have been designed to create them (CarpalX, AdNW, MTGAP).
-I will be using the statistics from the AdNW C++ optimizer to compare layouts since I believe that it is the most thorough program available at the current time, and it is also highly adjustable.
+I will be using the statistics from the AdNW C++ optimizer to compare layouts since I believe that it is the most thorough and adjustable program available at the current time.

 To be able to run the AdNW optimizer, you’ll need to compile the C++ source.
 I used [MinGW](http://mingw.org/), which is a Windows port of the GCC (GNU Compiler Collection, for C, C++, ADA, etc.).
 You’ll need to be a little bit familiar with the command line (e.g., changing directories), but it’s not too bad.
 I knew virtually nothing about compilers or running commands and figured out how to do it via Google and trial-and-error in like 20 minutes.
-I’ll try and get around posting a step-by-step guide at some point.
+I’ll try and get around to posting a step-by-step guide at some point.
 (At least for Windows).

 Once you have opt.cc compiled into opt.exe, it’s pretty easy to compare layouts according to AdNW’s digram and trigram statistics.
 However, I’d recommend you read through the English section of the instructions for the optimizer (Anleitung.pdf) anyway to get some of the theoretical background behind how optimization and comparison proceeds.